 G-10.
 Introduction to the Principles of Bibliographical Description

-Note on the differences between the Printed Books: Description & Analysis courses and Introduction to the Principles of Bibliographical Description
+Note on the differences between the “Printed Books: Description & Analysis” courses (G-20 and G-30) and this course (G-10).

-Introduction to the Principles of Bibliographical Description (G-10) covers much the same ground as the “Printed Book” courses.
-The differences are basically these: G-10 focuses more intensively on format and collation and on the rigorous description of hand- and machine-press period books through laboratory sessions and homework; it also emphasizes self-study of terminology and the physical book through “museum” sessions.
-The Printed Books courses are intended for collectors, booksellers, librarians, educators, and others who seek an introduction to the identification and description of printed books—presented in a more traditional, interactive seminar setting—but who do not wish to spend an extended amount of time on the study of format and collational formulas.
-Students in all courses, however, benefit from close, extended contact with Rare Book School’s renowned study collections of books, bindings, and related artifacts.
+In the “Printed Books” courses, Gaskell serves as the principal text.
+G-20 and G-30 are intended for collectors, booksellers, librarians, educators, and others who seek an introduction to the physical features of printed books—presented in a more traditional, interactive seminar setting—but who do not wish to spend an extended amount of time on the study of format and collational formulas.
+Students in all three courses enjoy intensive contact with Rare Book School’s renowned study collections of books, bindings, and related artifacts.

-If you anticipate the need to produce bibliographical descriptions of your own, including accurate collational formulas, you may find G-10 more suited to your needs.
-If a broader overview would better suit your career plans or personal interests, then either of the Printed Books courses would be a good fit.
-Because of the overlap in course content, Rare Book School discourages students from applying to a Printed Books course and G-10 in the same year; however, students who complete either of the Printed Books courses are welcome to apply to G-10 in subsequent years, but not vice versa.
-Students who take G-10 will find themselves better prepared for the Advanced Descriptive Bibliography course.
+If you anticipate the need to prepare your own bibliographical descriptions, including accurate collational formulas, you may find G-10 more suited to your needs.
+If a broader overview, combined with the ability to interpret bibliographical descriptions, would better suit your career plans or personal interests, then either G-20 or G-30 would be a good fit.
+Because of the overlap in course content, Rare Book School discourages students from applying to a “Printed Books” course and G-10 in the same year; however, students who complete either of the “Printed Books” courses are welcome to apply to G-10 in subsequent years, but not vice versa.
+Students who take G-10 will find themselves well prepared for the Advanced Descriptive Bibliography course (G-50).